Skip to main content

 Screenshot 2025-07-17 at 4.03.12 PM.png The URL you provide will be where the Docket Browser agent automatically navigates to begin executing your test.

-Learn more: For detailed information about the persistent browser instance and its controls, see the Remote Browser documentation.
+Learn more: For detailed information about the persistent browser/device instance and its controls, see the Remote Screen documentation.

 Building Your Test

-To create tests on Docket, you can simply interact in the remote browser and Docket will record actions alongside English annotations automatically.
-There are four types of steps you can write on Docket:
+To create tests on Docket, you can simply interact in the remote screen and Docket will record actions alongside English annotations automatically.
+There are six types of steps you can write on Docket:

-1. Cached Steps - Precise coordinate-based actions that replay exactly as recorded and self-heal when the UI changes
+1. Recorded Steps - Precise coordinate-based actions that replay exactly as recorded and self-heal when the UI changes

 2. AI Steps - Natural language instructions that adapt to your UI dynamically